 How does length affect extension cord ratings?

 For example, one of my generators is rated for 3500 watts.
-It has several outlets.
-I will use two 12/3 extension cords to deliver power inside to my various appliances if need be.
+It has several conventional 120-volt outlets (and a high power multi-prong outlet).
+I might use two 12/3 extension cords (one for each 120-volt outlet circuit) to deliver power inside the home to my various appliances if I need to.

 Use Outdoor rated extension cords

 Some are rated for indoor only use, while others are designed for outdoor use.
 For use with a portable generator, you definitely want outdoor rated.
 The differences are in the insulation material, strength, and the ends themselves (plug & receptacle design).

 Warning signs of overloaded extension cords